 - 1 large garlic clove, minced

-- 1/3 pound shiitake mushrooms, stems removed and caps sliced or4 large cremini mushrooms, sliced
+- 1/3 pound shiitake mushrooms, stems removed and caps sliced or 4 large white button or cremini mushrooms, sliced

 - 2 tablespoons tomato paste

 - 2 medium tomatoes, seeded and chopped or one (14.5 ounce) canned diced tomatoes, drained

 - 1 teaspoon dried basil (or 1 tablespoon chopped fresh)